Omicron may be headed for a rapid drop in US and Britain - NewsBreak

 “The next few weeks are going to be brutal because in absolute numbers, there are so many people being infected that it will spill over into ICUs,” Jha said.

-Mokdad likewise warned in the U.S.: “It’s going to be a tough two or three weeks.
+Mokdad likewise warned: “It’s going to be a tough two or three weeks.
 We have to make hard decisions to let certain essential workers continue working, knowing they could be infectious.”

-Omicron could one day be seen as a turning point in the pandemic, said Meyers, at the University of Texas.
-Immunity gained from all the new infections, along with new drugs and continued vaccination, could render the coronavirus something with which we can more easily coexist.

 “At the end of this wave, far more people will have been infected by some variant of COVID,” Meyers said.
 “At some point, we’ll be able to draw a line — and omicron may be that point — where we transition from what is a catastrophic global threat to something that’s a much more manageable disease.”